Cordelia: How so?

 - My Little Pony: Friendship Is Magic:

-- Twilight Sparkle.
-Most unicorns can only get good at magic that's related to their "special talent", but Twilight's special talent is magic itself.
+- Most unicorns can only get good at magic that's related to their "special talent", but Twilight Sparkle's special talent is magic itself.
 On top of that, she's one of the strongest unicorns in the world in terms of raw magical power, rivaling legendary wizards of history despite her young age.
 In order to realize her potential, Twilight spends a lot of time researching and practicing new spells.
 In particular, her teleporting gets more and more advanced throughout the series.

-- Rainbow Dash is a naturally gifted flyer who broke speed records even as a child.
+- Rainbow Dash is a naturally gifted flyer who broke speed records even as a filly.
 She dreams of joining the Wonderbolts (a team of stunt flyers akin to the Real Life Blue Angels), so she practices often to make sure she's good enough to qualify.
 (It paid off in "Newbie Dash".)